Is debt consolidation the right option for you?

 Debt consolidation can be helpful if you have a lot of debt for a number of reasons

-If you are having problems making the repayments on your existing credit cards and loans, debt consolidation can help.
-If your budget is tight, this can have the effect of making you miss payments, which leads to having to pay late fees and more interest.
+If you’re having problems making the repayments on existing credit cards and loans, debt consolidation can help.
+If your budget is too tight, you might be more likely to miss payments.
+This leads to having to pay late fees and more interest.
 A debt consolidation loan can, in many cases, lower the amount you pay back every month, making it easier for you to stay on track with your money.

 Whether a debt consolidation is right for you depends on your situation.
 And while there are plenty of benefits to consolidating your debts, as with any borrowing it’s important that you research the options and make sure that it’s suitable for you.

 Debt consolidation loans can be secured or unsecured.
-An unsecured debt consolidation loan may have a cheaper rate than any current debts you have, especially if you are borrowing on credit cards.
+An unsecured debt consolidation loan (sometimes referred to as personal loans) may have a cheaper rate than any current debts you have, especially if you are borrowing on credit cards.
 You will also be moving your debt to a loan with regular repayments of interest and capital, meaning that the balance will be reducing each month – something that isn’t guaranteed with other types of credit.

 However, if you are a homeowner, you may find that a second mortgage may be a better option for debt consolidation for you.

-Secured debt consolidation loans can be much larger, allowing customers with larger balances to consolidate all of their debts and available over longer terms, with up to 25 or 30 years being an option.
+Secured debt consolidation loans can be much larger.
+This allows customers with larger balances to consolidate all of their debts and are available over longer terms, up to 25 or 30 years in some cases.
 If this is the case, you can reduce your monthly payments significantly, freeing up more of your monthly income for the essentials

 However, remember, the longer you take to repay your debt consolidation loan, the more you may end up repaying in total – and if you secure the debt consolidation loan against your property, if you can’t pay it back, your home could be at risk of repossession.

-What if you’ve got a bad credit score?
+What if I’ve got a bad credit score?

-If you’ve got a bad credit score, your chances of being accepted for an unsecond mortgage for debt consolidation may be low.
+If you’ve got a bad credit score, your chances of being accepted for an unsecured loan for debt consolidation may be low.
 If you are accepted, the lender may not be able to offer you their best rate.